 One such solution is introducing reflecting surfaces.
 Polished metal, glass, mirror and Lucite are great materials that don’t absorb light.
 The best thing about them is however that they have the ability to reflect light and mimic the feel of a window.

 Another option is to cover larger parts of the bathroom walls with glossy tiles.
 Light colored tiles in particular not only add brightness but their surface reflects light and helps to better illuminate the room.
 Glossy tiles can therefore visually expand and brighten up your windowless bathroom.

 The best option to enjoy the power of reflection is however by introducing multiple mirrors.
 On one hand, mirrors placed in various (even unexpected!) places expand the space and add layers of depth.
 On the other hand however, mirrors reflect light and generously give it back to brighten up the room.

 An entire mirror wall, large shapes of mirror elements, mirror glass doors of the shower/bathtub area, these all will maximize light and make your windowless bathroom sparkle.

 # The power of life

 Nothing can make a room more pleasant than live plants!
 These are such a joy to the eye and also serve as natural air purifiers and fresheners.
+One of the problems with windowless bathrooms, is a lack of ventilation that can lead to musty odors that typically only air purifiers can neutralize.
+However, if it’s only a mild odor, plants in the bathroom will do a wonderful job of deodorizing the air too.
 Live plants however need light and this is the only thing missing in your bathroom.

 Luckily, there are windowless bathroom plants that can do quite all right without natural light while still being capable of growing well, to bring the joy and excitement of life in the room.
 In fact, with its low light and high humidity, the bathroom makes the perfect home for many houseplants!
 You only need to carefully choose the right ones.